-Each change will be recorded in the Changes Log, filed at GG/COMS/TC.2.
-The log will specify the modules that were changed and present listing of the changed modules.
-The lines of code that were changed in each module will be highlighted.
+The changes for the source code can be referenced via the version history stored in the version control in our softcopy store(i.e. subversion).

 9.3.4 Testing of Changes

-The testing and verification of the changes made to the software will be recorded in the Testing Log, filed at GG/COMS/TC.3.
-This log will list the testing activities that were carried out for each change, verify that all tests were successful, and provide references to the project files (typically workfiles) that contain the details of the tests and test results.
+The testing and verification of the changes made to the software will be recorded in a bugtracker software.
+This will list the testing activities that were carried out for each change, verify that all tests were successful, and provide references to the project files (typically workfiles) that contain the details of the tests and test results.

 9.3.5 Software Configuration

 A Configuration Log will be kept of all versions of the software that are issued in terms of the program modules that comprise each version and the hardware configuration.
-This will also make reference to hard copy listings that will be taken of the modules and the magnetic media (eg magnetic tapes) that contain all aspects of each issued version.
-The log will be filed at GG/COMS/TC.4.
+The log will be filed at GG/COMS/TC.3.

 10. USER CONTROL